 The inaugural 600 #wills_hills fest!
 Journeying up through England and back through Wales.
 It’ll test your legs and your mental fortitude but the scenery will pay dividends.
 Do you accept the devilishly elegant challenge?

 An elegant route full of devilishly difficult hills!
 First up you have The Cotswolds around Stroud to contend with.
 Then relax up the Severn Valley until to The Malverns, Herefordshire’s hills, Long Mynd and beyond.
 Cross the Severn once more and edge Berwyn to the Old Horseshoe Pass.
 North to the Clywdians and descend Bwlch Penbarras.
-Over the hills and through Clocaenog Forest as the Milk Race once did.
-Then into Snowdonia to Llan Ffestiniog.
+Over the hills and through Clocaenog Forest.
+Then into Snowdonia to Llan Ffestiniog where the community run pub Y Pengwern will be open late providing food for you (included).
 More mountain roads as you climb Bwlch y Groes the ‘easy’ way before descending the hard to cruise down the Dovey Valley and around the coast.
 Up into the hills once again to Devil‘s Bridge stopping at the station of the Vale of Rheidol Railway; with locamotives made at Swindon’s GWR works it was the last state operated steam railway only becoming a charity when privatisation occured.
 Over to the Elegant Valley and descend to the Wye; for a bit.
 Glorious hills to Hay-on-Wye, more hills, and views of Raglan Castle, to Chepstow before back across the bridge to the Arrivee.

 how hard is it?